Aaron Hernandez Found With Bible Verse ‘John 3:16’ Written On Forehead In ‘Blood Red Marker’ [Report]

 ABC reports that officials at the Souza-Baranowski prison have confirmed that Hernandez tied one end of his bedsheet to a window in his cell and hanged himself with the other end of the sheet.
 Correctional officers discovered the former NFL star hanging in his cell at approximately 3:05 a.m. on April 19.
 The door to his cell was reportedly blocked with some of Hernandez’ belongings.

-Although Aaron Hernandez’ attorney, Jose Baez, told reporters there were “no conversations or correspondence to his family or legal team” that would have tipped them off that he was contemplating suicide, Yahoo Sports writer Dan Wetzel states that there were some mild changes in Aaron’s behavior in recent days.
+Although Aaron Hernandez’ attorney, Jose Baez, told reporters there were “no conversations or correspondence to his family or legal team” that would have tipped them off that he was contemplating suicide.
+Yahoo Sports writer Dan Wetzel states that there were some mild changes in Aaron’s behavior in recent days.

-There was the slightest change in Aaron Hernandez,” Wetzel writes.
 “Hernandez began to talk more.
 Talk to whomever was around him – lawyers and court officers and courthouse workers and the few confidants who dared to show their faces.”

 Wetzel goes on to say that, save for his fiancee Shayanna Jenkins-Hernandez, Aaron “had no one” when it came to supporters, something that was evident in the courtroom during his most recent murder trial.
 A trial that resulted in a not guilty verdict just days before Aaron took his life.